gearglow/ReptiliaWithATwist/The List.md

 "What *about* me?"
 Hermione retorted.

 "Do *you* like girls?"

+"Why Miss Weasley, are you coming on to me?"
+Hermione teased.

+Ginny blushed.
+"No!
+You're like my sister.
+Answer the question."

 Hermione thought for a while.
 "Well... perhaps.
 I've certainly never found any *wizards* all that attractive."